 I agree that it is quite rude for stores to rip-off designers original creations.
 However, I buy what fits in my budget.
 If it’s cute, buy it (at a reasonable price).
-I would wear knock-offs.posted about 2 years ago
+I would wear knock-offs.posted almost 3 years ago

 I don’t mind wearing knock offs, like the “inspired” looks because most of the originals are impossible for the average person to get.
-But I do mind road side knock offs, I don’t wear them usually cause it’s made by child labor or it’s a VERY bad knock off, misspelling of brands or words, things like that.posted about 2 years ago
+But I do mind road side knock offs, I don’t wear them usually cause it’s made by child labor or it’s a VERY bad knock off, misspelling of brands or words, things like that.posted almost 3 years ago

 I know this is an older topic, and the two main sides have been covered, so I thought I’d post about why I have purchased designer items.